Easy Giardiniera Recipe

 Step 1: prepare quick pickle brine

 Prepare a quick pickle brine by pouring water, vinegar, salt, sugar and mustard seeds into a sauce pan.
-Heat over medium-high heat until the mixture boils.
+Boil over medium-high heat until the mixture boils.

 Mix the brine gently and turn the heat off immediately.
 Allow the mixture to cool slightly on the stove top while you prep the veggies.